Welcome to today's edition of the Rush 24-7 podcast.

 I don't think AP is needed for that job.

-Uh but nevertheless, some liberals are not happy over this historic budget deal.
+But nevertheless, some liberals are not happy over this historic budget deal.

-The Democrats make this first step, there's more to come.
+The Democrats make this first step.

 And they are paranoid.

-Now the liberals over at Salon.com are vociferous.
+Now, the liberals over at salon.com are vociferous.

 I feel like I'm from Mars.

-Now there is a lot of panic on the left, as I was saying.
+Now, there is a lot of panic on the left, as I was saying.

 But he says the truly baffling part of Obama's presidency is that we don't hear him making the big picture case to the American public often enough.